iambumblehead/ganimas.com/README.md

 }
 ```

-Next, use the configuration start gani.
+Use the configuration start gani.

 *main_cfg.js*